 - Does the article pertain to your organization?

-ANSWER: Yes, however ...- You have written permission: Copyrighted material may only be used with written permission from the owner (see AR 27-60, Intellectual Property).
+- Have written permission.
+Copyrighted material may only be used with written permission from the owner (see AR 27-60, Intellectual Property).
 U.S. laws on copyright, primarily 17 U.S.C.
 101, preserve, for the owner of copyrighted material, the benefits and earnings to be derived from the reproduction and distribution of such works.

-- You must give credit to the original creator or authoring agency.
+- Give credit to the original creator or authoring agency.

 - Give people a reason to follow you.
 Be interesting, engaging.